PNinad/puranikninad/_includes/publications.md

 * A Acquilino, N Puranik, I Fujinaga, G Scavone (2023).
 “A dataset and baseline for automated assessment of timbre quality in trumpet sound”.
 Proceedings of the 24th International Society of Music Information Retrieval Conference, 684-691.
 [Link](https://ismir2023program.ismir.net/poster_213.html)

 * A Acquilino, N Puranik, I Fujinaga, G Scavone (2023).
 “Detecting efficiency in trumpet sound production: proposed methodology and pedagogical implications”.
 Proceedings of the 5th Stockholm Music Acoustic Conference.
 [PDF](https://www.music.mcgill.ca/caml/lib/exe/fetch.php?media=publications:acquilino_efficiency_smac_2023.pdf)

+* N Puranik, T West, M M Wanderley, and G Scavone (2025).
+"Thoughts on mapping and interface design of a keyboard to perform continuous pitch ornamentations in Hindustani music".
+In Proceedings of the Workshop on Indian Music Analysis and Generative Applications, ICASSP 2025 Hyderabad, India.
+[PDF](https://ieeexplore.ieee.org/abstract/document/11011166)

+* T West, N Puranik, G Scavone, and M M Wanderley (2025).
+Towards the Continuous Harmonium: Replicating the Continuous Keyboard.
+Proceedings of the International Conference on New Interfaces for Musical Expression.
+[PDF](https://zenodo.org/records/15699652)